maxxiimo/the-front-end-manifesto/information-architecting.md

 I immediately can see a few index card entries in my storyline, and write out everything I can think of, but I don't stop there.
 Beside your own ideas, it's good to see what other people are doing, like the sites competitors or similar services or types of websites.
 I've bookmarked a bunch of sites to review, and as I review them I add more index card entries.
 For navigation I had a simple tally on the bottom of the cars to see how many of the sites I review use that particular navigation element.
 Here's what all my entries look like laid out on a table:

-***ADD PHOTO HERE***
+![][Index Before]

 I have 200 index cards laid out and grouped as navigation, content, or footer information.
 As I review I begin to remove components I don't plan to use and I also start to think about where information will be placed.
 I want to call attention to different parts of the story depending on its relevance and importance to the story.
 These components I move higher up on the page.
 Basically I think like a newspaper layout editor.

 After evaluating and reorganizing here is what I'm left with:

-***ADD PHOTO HERE***
+![][Index After]

 As a front end coder it is so easy for me to just start coding and change things on the fly as I move along.
-In fact, I'd rather just do that than the index card exercise, but experience has shown me that the manual process of labeling index cards and laying them out forces me think outside of the box, think of new ideas, find new ideas, and to not work in isolation.
+In fact, I'd rather just do that than the index card exercise, but experience has shown me that the manual process of labeling index cards and laying them out forces me think outside of the box, think of new ideas, and to not work in isolation, i.e. include others in the process.
 I find that by doing the exercise there's just enough chance of a better outcome that it's worth trying.

+Check out how this design group uses index cards:

+- [Responsive Design Case Study][Case Study]

 #### Prototyping on Paper